Julie Ertz: Santa Clara Broncos, 2010–2013

 Ertz attended Santa Clara University, where she majored in communications and played as a midfielder for the Broncos women's soccer team.
 In 2010, as a college freshman, she played in 20 games, starting 16 and accumulating 1,519 minutes of playing time.
 At the end of the season, she led the team in assists with five and recorded the third-most shots on the team with 31.
 She was named WCC Freshman of the Year and received NSCAA All-West Region Second-Team, Soccer America All-Freshman First-Team, All-WCC Second-Team, and WCC All-Freshman team honors.

 As a sophomore in 2011, Ertz started all 21 games with nine goals and four assists for the Broncos.
-She scored four game-winning goals in matches away to Cal Poly, and at home to WSU, Cal and Nevada.
+She scored four game-winning goals in matches away to Cal Poly, and at home to Washington State, California and Nevada.
 She was a WCC Hermann Trophy semi-finalist and was named to the NSCAA All-American First-Team as well as the All-WCC First-Team.

 In 2012, which was her junior year, Ertz started 14 of the 15 games she played and led the Broncos with eight goals and was second on the team with five assists.
 She scored three game-winning goals and recorded an assist in the first round of the NCAA Women's Soccer Tournament in a match against Long Beach State.
 She was subsequently named to the All-WCC First Team and NCAA Division I Women All-West Region First Team.
 She was a MAC Hermann Trophy semi-finalist and was named U.S. Soccer Young Female Athlete of the Year.

 In 2013, Ertz played in 22 games and led the team with eight assists and four game-winning goals.
 She made a total of 12 goals in the season and recorded an assist in the first round of the NCAA Women's Soccer Tournament in a match against University of California at Berkeley.
 At the end of the season, she was named to the NSCAA All-American First Team, NSCAA All-West Region First Team, All-WCC First Team and College Sports Madness All-WCC First Team.
 She was also named WCC Player of the Year and College Sports Madness WCC Player of the Year.
 Overall, Ertz made 79 appearances and scored 31 goals with the Broncos.